"HEALTH CARE ON THE MOVE"

 Fitchburg Line, Boston MBTA

-The project does not have a specific site, but it is a health care model that can be applied to multiple areas.
-The hospital train can run to the place where the local hospitals are overloaded.
-The train uses the existing operating railway line for transfer and uses the abandoned railway line for stopping and provide temporary surgery to make up the medical resource shortage.
-The project is using the Watertown branch in Boston as an example which abandoned decades ago.
-The ideal sites for train stopping and create temporary camps are the marginalized urban space.
-They are always far away from the densely populated areas and can be easily isolated from the general citizens.
+The project does not have a specific site but is a healthcare model that can be applied to multiple areas.
+The hospital train can travel to locations where local hospitals are overloaded.
+It uses existing operational railway lines for transport and abandoned railway lines for stops, providing temporary surgeries to address medical resource shortages.
+The project uses the Watertown branch in Boston, which was abandoned decades ago, as an example.
+Ideal sites for train stops and temporary camps are marginalized urban spaces.
+These areas are typically located far from densely populated zones and can be easily isolated from the general public.

 Reuse Abandoned Railway 04